 How to draw a fairy: finished outline drawing

 Here is the final completed fairy drawing, after we have erased the sketch lines – a cute fairy in a nice, dynamic pose, just rushing off to sprinkle some fairy dust with her wand.

-How to draw a fairy: Complete colour drawing
+How to draw a fairy: finished drawing coloured-in purple and turquoise

-As usual, we finish our fairy drawing by colouring it in.
+Now that you know how to draw a fairy, we might as well finish our drawing by colouring it in.
 Here we really liked the turquoise colour for the wings and ended up with two colour variations.

 Our first fairy matches the turquoise wings to purple hair.
 We have reused the same purple on part of the skirt and wand and matched it with a dark green for the upper part of the dress and shoes.
 All those bold colours go nicely with the darker skin tone.